Data Interpreter: An LLM Agent For Data Science: Methodology

+\textbf{Task Graph Generation and Execution.} A key advantage of our approach is its ability to dynamically adjust the task graph in response to changing environments, unlike prior methods~\citep{wei2022chain, besta2023graph, yao2022react} and frameworks such as OpenInterpreter~\citep{githubGitHubKillianLucasopeninterpreter} and AutoGen~\citep{wu2023autogen}, which generate static plans for one-time execution.
+Our method introduces iterative graph optimization, allowing it to adapt to a dynamic environment through continuous updates.

+As shown in \Cref{fig:plan-dag}, \model{} uses a task graph generator to initialize the task graph as discussed in \Cref{subsub:action graph}.
+Each task is then translated into executable code by the action graph generator, which takes into account the outcomes of prior tasks to ensure contextual consistency.
+The generation process is detailed in \Cref{algo:dynamic_graph_v2}.

+To ensure runtime verification and provide real-time feedback during execution, \model{} incorporates a stateful graph executor that manages both execution and debugging using reflection mechanisms~\citep{shinn2024reflexion}.
+Specifically, if the execution encounters exceptions or fails a verification check, the action graph generator dynamically reflects on the execution results, and then regenerates the code to resolve the issue or optimize the output, providing data-driven feedback.
+This process is collectively conducted by action graph generator and graph executor.

+\textbf{Task Graph Refinement.} $\ \ $ The task graph generator manages tasks, monitors their statuses and dependencies, and dynamically adjusts the task graph by adding, removing, or modifying tasks as needed.
+Each task is further decomposed into an action graph, which consists of one or several action nodes.
+Each action graph can be executed and evaluated independently, allowing for granular control and flexibility in the execution process.
+During execution, a task is marked as \texttt{Success} if the corresponding code executes successfully.
+If execution fails, \model{} leverages LLMs to debug the code based on runtime errors, making up to a predefined number of attempts to resolve the issue.
+If the problem persists after the set attempts, the task node is flagged as \texttt{Failure}, as shown in \Cref{fig:dynamic_graph_v2}.

-Our interpreter will regenerate the plan for failed or manually edited tasks based on current episodic memory and the context of execution.
-Specifically, the regenerated task graph is sorted in topological order and then compared to the original task graph using a prefix matching algorithm~\cite{waldvogel2000fast} to identify any differences in instructions.
-Based on this comparison, the fork can be identified.
-The final output of this process includes all unchanged tasks existing before the fork and any new tasks added or modified after the fork.
+For failed tasks, \model{} regenerates the task graph based on current episodic memory and the execution context, as depicted in \Cref{fig:dynamic_graph_v2}.
+Given the task dependencies, the regenerated task graph is sorted topologically and compared to the original using a prefix matching algorithm~\citep{waldvogel2000fast} to identify differences in task descriptions.
+This comparison helps identify divergence points (forks), and the final output includes all unchanged tasks before the fork, along with any new or modified tasks after the fork.
+This approach allows \model{} to efficiently locate the parent node of the failed task and seamlessly integrate the newly generated task and its subsequent tasks into the original graph.
+It directly leverages the completed memory of all dependent tasks during re-execution, avoiding unnecessary code regeneration or redundant executions.

-Throughout execution, our interpreter monitors the dynamic task graph, promptly removing failed tasks, generating refined tasks, and updating the graph.
-This avoids the inefficiency of generating fine-grained planning tasks at once and improves the success rate of plans requiring multi-step execution, making it better suited for scenarios where the data flow constantly changes in data science problems.